serhei/disciplined-code/dijkstra-notes/predicate-expression-language.md

 # Predicate Expression Language

 In-progress notes on a predicate notation I developed while studying through Dijkstra's *A Discipline of Programming*.
 The notation is intended for writing predicate expressions in a comfortable way.
-I plan to gradually evolve my rough sketch closer to a rigorous and complete specification.
+I plan to gradually evolve my rough sketch closer to a rigorous and complete language specification.

 The syntax is described by an (ambiguous) EBNF grammar.
 Brackets `[` and `]` signify an optional element.
 Brackets `{` and `}` signify an element that may be repeated 0 or more times.